steffitan23/cubstart-website/src/hw/web/spec.md

 ## Minimum Requirements
 Your goal is to design and develop a web application that incorporates the following:

-1. Structure and Style (HTML + CSS)
+1. Content, Structure, and Style (HTML + CSS)
-2. Functionality (JavaScript)
+2. Interactivity (JavaScript)
 3. An API (whether that be a pre-existing API or a custom server)

 Other than that, the final project is very open-ended!
-Be creative and build anything you want!
+Be creative and build anything you want.

 If you meet these 3 requirements, then you will receive a passing grade.
 If you do not meet these minimum requirements but we notice that you've put in substantial effort into the final project and have dedicated time to Cubstart through lecture/lab/OH attendance and homework submissions, then you will also pass!

 For those with prior programming/web dev experience, we encourage you to go above and beyond the minimum requirements!
 Impress us!
 <br></br>

 ## Part 1: Final Project Checkpoint (Project Proposal + Design Mockup)
-<b>Deadline:</b> 3 November 2023, 10 points</br>
+**Deadline:** Friday, November 10

+**Grade:** 10 points

 The project proposal and design mockup is how you will flesh out exactly what you want to build over the next couple weeks, identify why you're building it and what tools/skills you need, and receive feedback on the feasibility of your idea.

 ### Project Proposal
-_<b>Action Item:</b> With your project team, submit [this Google Form](https://forms.gle/BjVdnTa2j91xUDWL7) to address each of the following points by 3 November 2023._
+_<b>Action Item:</b> With your project team, submit [this Google Form](https://forms.gle/BjVdnTa2j91xUDWL7) to address each of the following points by Friday, November 10._
 - **Group number**

 - **Names of each group member**